maxeler/MaxAppTemplate/README.md

 Installation
 ------------

-This software uses [cookiecutter](https://github.com/audreyr/cookiecutter) to work.
+###Python

+This installation guide will assume that you have `Python` installed on your system.
+This is a reasonable assumption because these days `Python` comes pre-installed with `Linux` as well as `MacOS`.
+If you are not sure, open up a `terminal` and type the following:

+    $ python -V

+If you have `Python` installed on your system, you will get something like:

+    $ Python <version_number>

+If you do not have `Python` on your system, you can get it for free from the [official website](https://www.python.org/downloads/release/python-279/).
+I would recommend installing version `2.7.x` because it is supported by a majority of software.
+Please note that MaxAppTemplate supports all `Python` versions starting from `2.6`.

+###Pip
-The recommended way to install `cookiecutter` is by using `pip` - A Python package manager that comes pre-installed for Python 2.7.9 and later (on the python2 series), and Python 3.4 and later (on the python3 series).

-If you happen to have an older version of Python, the easiest way to install `pip` is by opening a `terminal` and typing the following:
+`Pip` is a package manager for `Python` that comes pre-installed for Python 2.7.9 and later (on the python2 series), and Python 3.4 and later (on the python3 series).
+If you happen to have a relatively recent version of `Python`, typing `pip` in a `terminal` should give you a standard CLI help text:

+    $ pip
+    Usage:
+      pip <command> [options]

+If, on the other hand, you get a `command not found` error or something simillar, we need to install `pip`.
+This is simple enough:

     $ wget https://bootstrap.pypa.io/get-pip.py
     $ [sudo] python get-pip.py

+###Cookiecutter

-Once we have sorted out `pip`, it is time to install `cookiecutter`.
-Open a `terminal` and type:
+Now that we have sorted out `Python` and `pip`, it is time to install [cookiecutter](https://github.com/audreyr/cookiecutter) - A cool FOSS project for bootstrapping projects from templates.

+The recommended way to install `cookiecutter` is by using `pip`.
+Here is how to do it:

     $ [sudo] pip install cookiecutter

-If it works, typing `cookiecutter` in your terminal will print:
+If everything has worked, typing `cookiecutter` in your terminal will print:

     $ cookiecutter
+    usage: cookiecutter [-h] [--no-input] [-c CHECKOUT] [-V] [-v] input_dir
     cookiecutter: error: too few arguments

 Usage